 - 7.3: Mainly what will be covered from this section is Completing the Square. - 7.4: Partial Fractions.
-Step I: Long division to reduce a rational function to a polynomial plus a proper fraction (one with deg(numer) < deg(denom)).
-Step II: break the proper fraction into the correct pieces (using factorization of the denominator), and solve for A, B, \ldots Then integrate the resulting pieces (usually, but not always, ln's and arctan's).
+Proper Cases only. $\deg(\text{numer}) < \deg(\text{denom})$ ).
+Break the proper Rational Function fraction into the correct pieces (using factorization of the denominator), and solve for $A, B, \ldots$ .
+Then integrate the resulting pieces (usually, but not always, ln's and arctan's).
 Be familiar with all the common partial fractions decompositions. - 7.5: Integration Strategy.
 This section reminds you how to approach integrating most integrals we've seen, which of course could come up in any improper integral. - 7.8: Improper Integrals.
-Be able to recognize improper integrals of either type, and know how to compute them by turning them into limits of integrals.
-Also know when and how to chop an integral up if there is a "badness" in the middle somewhere. - 11.1: Sequences.
+Be able to recognize improper integrals of either type I or II, and know how to compute them by turning them into limits of integrals.
+Note: We did not cover the more complex split cases.
+You may need L'H Rule to finish the Improper Limit. - 11.1: Sequences.
 Know what sequences are, and be able to compute their limits (or determine that they diverge).
 Remind yourself how to use L'H Rule, or the Squeeze Law. - 11.2: Series.
 Know what series are, and don't confuse them with sequences.
-Know everything in this section.
-(Especially, but not exclusively, geometric series, and the divergence test.) - 11.3: Integral Test.
+Mainly learn Geometric series and the $n^{th}$ Term Divergence Test. - 11.3: Integral Test.
 Know the integral test and be able to use it.
-Make sure you explicitly check all the requirements before applying it.
+If asked, make sure you explicitly check all the requirements before applying it.
 Also know the p-Test. - 11.4: Comparison Tests.
 Know the Comparison Test and the Limit Comparison Test.
 Choose the comparison (testing) series wisely, and make sure to check the requirements before invoking either test.
 Analyze the comparison series with fine detail.
 Be clear on your conclusion about the original series. - 11.5: Alternating Series Test.
 Know the definition of an alternating series, know how to recognize one, and know the Alternating Series Test.
 Know that if the terms do not go to 0, then you cannot use AST; but you can use the divergence test in that case. - 11.6: Absolute Convergence Test, Ratio Test, (NOT Root Test).
 Know these tests.
-Know the definition of absolute convergence, conditional convergence, and divergence.
-Know that if you are asked whether a series converges absolutely, it does not necessarily mean that you use either the Ratio or Root Test.
+Know the definition of Absolute Convergence, Conditional Convergence, and Divergence.
+Know that if you are asked whether a series converges absolutely, it does not necessarily mean that you use either the Ratio (or Root) Test.
 The Ratio Test works great for series involving factorials and/or constants raised to the power n, even if there are other polynomials multiplied in. - 11.7: Strategy for Testing Series.
 The main theme: get used to using the Tests to decide convergence/divergence of a series even if the problem doesn't tell you which test to use.